What is the macula

 The only treatment for visual loss caused by an epiretinal membrane is vitrectomy surgery to remove the membrane.
 Vitrectomy surgery is performed under local anaesthesia.
 You will be given a small amount of anaesthetic whilst your eye is put to sleep.
 This takes approximately five minutes.
 The surgery takes approximately 45 minutes in total.

-Using 23 gauge microsurgical instruments, the vitreous gel is removed from the centre of the eye.
-The membrane is gently peeled and the scar tissue removed from the surface of the retina, relieving the traction and reducing the distortion to the retinal surface.
-During the course of the surgery, a fluid, which is similar to the fluid naturally produced by cells inside of the eye, is used to replace the vitreous.
+Using 23-gauge microsurgical instruments, the vitreous gel is removed from the centre of the eye.
+The membrane is gently peeled, and the scar tissue removed from the surface of the retina, relieving the traction, and reducing the distortion to the retinal surface.
+During the surgery, a fluid, which is similar to the fluid naturally produced by cells inside of the eye, is used to replace the vitreous.